Aketirani/airflow-weather/readme.md

-# Airflow DAGs Project
+# Weather Data Pipeline with Apache Airflow
-This project demonstrates the use of Apache Airflow for orchestrating workflows.
-It includes an example DAG to showcase Airflow functionalities and serves as an example of how to set up and manage tasks with Airflow.
+Apache Airflow is a platform designed to manage and automate complex workflows through programmatic scheduling and monitoring.
+It empowers users to define workflows as Directed Acyclic Graphs (DAGs), which represent a series of tasks and their dependencies.
+Each DAG outlines the sequence in which tasks are executed, ensuring that they run in the correct order and adhere to specified dependencies.

 ### Project Overview
-Apache Airflow is a platform to programmatically author, schedule, and monitor workflows.
-This project includes an example DAG that retrieves and processes weather data from the OpenWeatherMap API.
-It’s designed to help you understand how to set up and manage tasks within Airflow.
+This project showcases the use of Apache Airflow to orchestrate an ETL (Extract, Transform, Load) pipeline focused on weather data.
+It provides a practical example of how Airflow can be employed to automate the retrieval of weather information from the OpenWeatherMap API, process and transform the data, and present it in a structured format.

 ### Structure
 ```